The Jitterbit Harmony GraphQL Connector establishes access to GraphQL.

 The GraphQL connector provides an interface for creating a GraphQL connection, the foundation used for generating instances of GraphQL activities.
 Activities interact with GraphQL through the connection and are intended to be used as sources (to provide data in an operation) or targets (to consume data in an operation).

-The GraphQL connector is accessed from the design component palette's Connectivity tab (see Connectors in Design Component Palette).
+The GraphQL connector is accessed from the design component palette's Connections tab (see Design Component Palette).